moataz-sc22/ball_levitation-control-system/README.md

 ![Screenshot 2024-08-04 121141](https://github.com/user-attachments/assets/d88ad114-47f6-4a82-b8c4-88c65c60f215)

 ## function
   The 2 ultrasonic sensors measure the error between the hand and the ball.
-Then, this error is implemented into A PID controller which is tuned by The Ziegler Nichols method.
+Then, this error is implemented into a PID controller tuned by The Ziegler Nichols method.
 After that, the PID controller's output controls the fan speed.

 ## components
 Arduino uno and 2 ultrasonic sensors

 DC fan

 transparent pipe

 ping pong ball

 wooden box